[Opinion] First overhaul the investment bank for a greener EU

 While Brexit unfolds, far-right forces are likely to gain increasing ground in the next European parliament.
 In parallel, the climate outcry from the youth all over the world cannot be ignored any longer.

-The European Union thus finds itself is at a crossroads: listening to the citizens and getting closer to them, or barricading itself in an ivory tower doomed to be corroded at its foundation by the unbridgeable distance from its own community.
+The European Union thus finds itself at a crossroads: listening to the citizens and getting closer to them, or barricading itself in an ivory tower doomed to be corroded at its foundation by the unbridgeable distance from its own community.

 In this context it will be crucial to show that the EIB – the EU's bank, the 'financial arm' of the Union – joins forces with the rest of the EU institutions to face the future in the public interest.